 If better brand awareness isn’t enough to make you confident in your traditional marketing budget, consider market research (e.g., surveys) to find out how often people are finding your brand through traditional media.

-Including Vendors in Your Marketing Budget Plan
+Include Vendors in Your Marketing Budget Plan

 Before you finalize your marketing budget plan, assess your current marketing team’s structure.
 Do you have vendors supporting strategy and execution?
 If so, chat with them about any upcoming contract changes.
 In many cases, the cost of digital marketing services is less than adding another internal employee.